Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 ## Releases/Sprints Relatize Size
 This chart shows the number of active requirements in each active release.
 Hovering over a segment will show its percentage of all requirements (this is visually represented by the size of the donut wedge).
 Please note, releases with no active requirements are not shown.

-!!! info "Displaying for a Release"
+!!! question "Displaying for a Release"
     Normally this widget does not show sprints.
 However if you have set the dashboard to display information for a particular release, this widget will show any children of that release - including any sprints.
-The specific release you are displaying for is not shown in the widget
+The specific release you are displaying for is not shown in the widget.
+The widget will also show sprints if you ONLY have ative sprints in this product (i.e. if there are no active major or minor releases at all).

 ## Recent Builds